Architect of Jindarat Prutsiriporn's kidnapping and death takes case to Court of Appeal

 But she hit her head and died in hospital two days later.

-Today, in the Court of Appeal, Liev sought to overturn his convictions and sentence for his role in the plot.
+Today, in the Court of Appeal, Liev sought to overturn his manslaughter conviction and sentence.

+He did not appeal his kidnapping conviction and accepted his lead role in the plot.

 Following a 10-week trial in 2017, the Herald revealed extensive details of Liev's scheme to kidnap the 50-year-old woman.